cgwire/zou/docs/index.md

 sudo -u zou DB_PASSWORD=yourdbpassword /opt/zou/zouenv/bin/zou create-admin adminemail@yourstudio.com
 ```

-It expects the password as first argument.
+It expects the password as the first argument.
 Then your user will be created with
-the email as login, `default` as password and "Super Admin" as first name and
+the email as login, `default` as password, and "Super Admin" as first name and
 last name.

 ## Initialise data: